antonio123321/Predicting-airline-customers-satisfation/README.md

 Conclusion

 The Decision Tree Classifier demonstrated strong predictive capabilities for passenger satisfaction based on the provided features.
 The high accuracy suggests that the model is effective in distinguishing between satisfied and unsatisfied passengers.

+ANN
+The dataset is the same as for the other 2 algorithms used before, thus I'll not explain it again from the beginning.
+The only differences between the 2 previous models and Ann are that in this last case, I  did use feature selection and Smote.
+The results of this last model are the best.